safing/portmaster-ui/.github/ISSUE_TEMPLATE/suggest-feature.md

 ---
 name: "💡 Suggest a User Interface Improvement or Feature"
-about: Suggest an enhancement or a new feature for the Portmaster User Interface
+about: Suggest an enhancement or a new feature for the User Interface
 labels: feature
 ---